mgaur10/appmod-temp/README.md

 ### 2. Get the code
-Clone this github repository go to the root of the repository.
+Clone the GitHub repository and navigate to the root of the repository.

 ```
 git clone https://github.com/GCP-Architecture-Guides/CSA-App-Dev.git